 "I don't want to know anything about the rest of my life, please!"
 She nodded again.
 "We are very careful.
 We do an E-Z Wipe.
 Quick and painless.
 You'll never remember any of this, not even in a deep dream."
 He took another look at the cityscape.
 "Wow, look at that."
 Big billboards faded and reemerged in the ocean waves of fog.
 He could make out some of the words: JUDGMENT.
 MURDER.
 HEAVEN.
 TOURS FREE.
 GO BY MINIBUS.
 THREE-DAY PACKAGE.
 ETERNAL OPTIONS.
 It all looked very industrial, very commercial.
 "How do you get a job here?"
 I asked.
 She was quiet.
 She rubbed her hands together and looked at them and began to cry.
 "Say, you do get to go home, don't you?"
-She took out a hankie and blew her nose.
-"Boooot!
-Sort of.
+She took out a hankie.
+"Booooh, sort of.
 Eventually."
 Mick frowned.
 "What do you mean?"
-She wailed: "I'm here for a thousand years!
-It still beats the permanent thing."
+She wailed: "I'm in purgatory here for a thousand years!"
 "Why?
 What did you do?"
-"I said damn a lot, and fuck once in a while, and stole pencils from the office.
+"I said damn a lot, and fuck, and stole pencils from the office.
 Had impure thoughts."
 "Oh boy, I'm probably in real trouble."
 A bell began to ding repeatedly.
 The lights flashed gently.

 "It's your time to go, Mick."
 She rose.
 Quite an attractive woman.
 "Actually, the Returns Section is Light Duty, so it's not too bad.
-I get weekends off to watch giant tractor pulls over in Mixed Singles.
-There is some small social life here."
+I get weekends off to watch t.v."
 He gripped the arm rests of his chair.
 "What do I do?"
 "Nothing, just sit tight."
 She went to a console and pushed a button.

 "You won't remember any of this.
 Still, we obviously can't send you back where you came from.
-Luckily, we have infinitely many alternatives to play with.
-We try to match a suitable outcome, since we feel we sort of owe ya.
-Bye!"

-Mick felt a momentary sense of disorientation.
+Luckily, we have infinitely many alternate worlds to play with.
+We try to match your outcome to a suitable one in the continuum, since we feel we sort of owe ya.
+Bye!" \ \ \ Mick felt a momentary sense of disorientation.